openafs-contrib/fabs/README.md

 That command will examine the root.cell volume in your cell after authenticating to AFS using the afsadmin.keytab file via k5start.
 If you see any errors or warnings, something is probably wrong.

+When using the external authentication mode (`afs/extauth`), it is the administrator's responsibility to manage the authentication tokens, and FABS requires on the tokens being present in the execution environment.
+For instance, one could use `k5start` to obtain tokens and then execute the FABS server:

+    $ k5start -t -a -f /etc/fabs/afsadmin.keytab -U -- fabsys server

 FABS also makes use of some AFS `fs` commands, so make sure you have an AFS client running and operational.